Phantom IQ Framework

 2. Content Operating System

 The production infrastructure: editorial calendar, brief templates, quality gates, review workflows, and AI-human collaboration protocols.
 The Content OS transforms content from a project into a process — moving from "when we have time" to "this runs on schedule."
-Phantom IQ builds Content OSes that require 2–4 hours of executive time per month while producing 8–12 content assets.
+A well-built Content OS keeps executive time investment low while producing a steady, predictable cadence of content.

 3. Distribution Infrastructure